Ch. 6 Education

 3. Neo-Liberals: Saunders claims that middle-class educational achievement is due to biological differences.

-4. New Rights: Chubb and Moe argue that Marxists fail to see that education has failed all social groups, not just the working-class.
-Education has failed to equip students with skills required for success in the global market place.
+4. New Rights: Chubb and Moe argue that Marxists fail to see that education has failed all social groups, not just the working class.
+Education has failed to equip students with the skills required for success in the global marketplace.

 5. Postmodernism: Marxists fail to realise that education reproduces diversity, not inequality.
 Morrow & Torres claim that students claim their own identity rather than being constrained by class.